jraillard/parkndeploy/doc/step1_deploy_backend.md

 If you did well, everything should be green at the end :heavy_check_mark:.

-You can now come back to your Azure portal and look for **App Service** in the main search bar.
+You can now come back to your Azure portal and look for **"App Service"** in the main search bar.

 You should find yours and on the Overview page see the `Default domain` property being displayed.